 Now that Luke has ascended into the spirit realm, this idea could pop back up in Episode IX.

 2. There was originally a third lesson for Rey

 Luke promises to teach Rey three lessons in The Last Jedi.
 But he only ends up teaching her two.
 The reason for this discrepancy is that there’s a whole deleted sequence that depicts the third lesson.

 According to Slashfilm, there was originally a scene in which Rey sees a boat arriving at Ahch-To, with a big fire coming from where the boat lands.
 Luke explains that bandits regularly come and kill the caretakers, those adorable aliens who look after the island.
 Rey wants to save them; however, Luke tells her that she must not interfere because if she does, the bandits will only come back stronger.
 He also says that a Jedi should only act to maintain balance, and they must, therefore, let the caretakers die.

 Rey doesn’t buy this bizarre logic, so she runs over to save the caretakers anyway.
 However, she finds that Luke was lying.
 The fire is actually coming from a giant party; there were never any bandits.
-Afterwards, Luke explains himself, saying he was trying to teach Rey a lesson that the Resistance needs her, not him, as evidenced by the fact that she ran in to save the caretakers.
+Afterward, Luke explains himself, saying he was trying to teach Rey a lesson that the Resistance needs her, not him, as evidenced by the fact that she ran in to save the caretakers.